DOUG’S TECH TIPS

 6) Using “Manual” mode is not better than automatic if you are merely doing what it tells you.
 Learn to interpret the information based on what you want or for creative effect.

 7) When you buy a lens buy the best one you can afford.
-Better to have one good lens than several mediocre ones.
+I think it’s better to have one good lens than several mediocre ones.

 8) Always use a lens hood.
 It’s the cheapest equipment upgrade you can make.
-It prevents flare, improves contrast, color saturation, detail and also protects your lens.
+It prevents flare, improves contrast, color saturation, and detail.
+It also protects your lens from impact damage if you bang your lens!

-9) When you change lenses point your camera downwards to avoid dust on the sensor.
+9) When you change lenses point your camera downwards to avoid dust settling on the sensor or film.

 11) Watch the contrast ratio.
-On digital cameras, look at the histogram and make sure it doesn’t go off the right side.
+On digital cameras, look at the histogram and make sure it doesn’t go off the right side if you want to preserve highlight detail.

-15) Unless absolutely necessary (and it’s usually not), turn your fill flash off.
+15) Unless absolutely necessary (and it’s usually not), turn your on-camera pop up fill flash off.
 Or dial it way down.
+Instead raise the camera’s ISO, use a larger aperture or slow down the shutter speed in low light situations.

 17) Learn the difference between quantity of light (amount/how much light) and quality of light (type of light).